 In these Goals and targets, we are setting out a supremely ambitious and transformational vision.
-Poverty eradication in all its forms and dimensions is the overarching priority and central imperative of the Agenda.
 We envisage a world free of poverty, hunger, disease and want, where all life can thrive.
 We envisage a world free of fear and violence.
 A world with equitable and universal access to quality education at all levels and to health care and social protection, where physical, mental and social well-being are assured.
-A world where the right to have access to safe and affordable drinking water is universally realized; where food is sufficient, safe, affordable and nutritious; where there is adequate and accessible sanitation.
+A world where the human right to safe [and affordable] drinking water is progressively realized; where there is adequate and accessible sanitation and hygiene; and where food is sufficient, safe, affordable and nutritious.
 A world where human habitats are safe, resilient and sustainable and where there is universal access to affordable, reliable and sustainable energy.

 We envisage a world of universal respect for human rights and human dignity, the rule of law, justice, equality and non-discrimination; of respect for race, ethnicity and cultural diversity; and of equal opportunity permitting the full realization of human potential and contributing to shared prosperity.
-A world which cherishes its children and in which every woman and girl enjoys full gender equality and all legal, social and economic barriers to their empowerment have been removed.
-A world in which every child grows up free from violence and exploitation.
+A world which cherishes its children and in which every child grows up free from violence and exploitation.
+A world in which every woman and girl enjoys full gender equality and all legal, social and economic barriers to their empowerment have been

+removed.
 A just, equitable, tolerant, open and socially inclusive world in which the needs of the most vulnerable are met.

-We envisage a world in which every country enjoys robust, sustained, inclusive and sustainable economic growth in order to generate resources for the eradication of poverty in all its forms and dimensions and the achievement of sustainable development.
-A world in which consumption and production patterns and use of all natural resources – from air to land to oceans and seas – are sustainable.
+We envisage a world in which every country enjoys sustained, inclusive and sustainable economic growth in order to generate resources for the eradication of poverty and the achievement of sustainable development.
+A world in which consumption and production patterns and use of all natural resources – from air to land, from rivers to oceans and seas - are sustainable.
 One in which development and the application of technology are climate-sensitive, respect biodiversity and are resilient.
 One in which humanity lives in harmony with nature and in which wildlife and other living species are protected.

 Our shared principles and commitments

 The new Agenda is guided by the purposes and principles of the Charter of the United Nations, including full respect for international law.
-It is grounded also in the Universal Declaration of Human Rights, the Millennium Declaration, the 2005 World Summit Outcome document, international human rights treaties and other instruments such as the Declaration on the Right to Development.
+It is grounded also in the Universal Declaration of Human Rights, the 2005 World Summit Outcome document, international human rights treaties and other instruments such as the Declaration on the Right to Development.

-We recall the outcomes of all major UN conferences and summits which have laid a solid foundation for sustainable development and have helped to shape the new Agenda.
-These include the Rio Declaration on Environment and Development; the World Summit on Sustainable Development; the World Summit for Social Development; the Programme of Action of the International Conference on Population and Development, the Beijing Platform for Action and the outcome documents of their respective review conferences; and the United Nations Conference on Sustainable Development (“Rio+ 20”) and its follow-up, including the outcomes of the Fourth United Nations Conference on the Least Developed Countries, the Third International Conference on Small Island Developing States; the second United Nations Conference on Landlocked Developing Countries and the Sendai Conference on Disaster Risk Reduction.
+We reaffirm the outcomes of all major UN conferences and summits which have laid a solid foundation for sustainable development and have helped to shape the new Agenda.
+These include the Rio Declaration on Environment and Development; the World Summit on Sustainable Development; the World Summit for Social Development; the Programme of Action of the International Conference on Population and Development, the Beijing Platform for Action; and the United Nations Conference on Sustainable Development (“Rio+ 20”).
+We also reaffirm the follow-up to these conferences, including the outcomes of the Fourth United Nations Conference on the Least Developed Countries, the Third International Conference on Small Island Developing States; the Second United Nations Conference on Landlocked Developing Countries; and the Sendai Conference on Disaster Risk Reduction.

 We reaffirm all the principles of the Rio Declaration on Environment and Development, including, inter alia, the principle of common but differentiated responsibilities, as set out in principle 7 thereof.

+We also reaffirm the values and principles of the Millennium Declaration.